 The campground is fully accessible and provides a variety of single, double and walk-to campsites.
-Two yurts are available for reservation as well.
 The structures can accommodate up to six campers each.
 Visitors must provide their own bedding.

 Picnic tables and campfire rings with grills are provided, as are accessible vault toilets and drinking water.
 Utility hookups are not available.
 Firewood is available for purchase from the campground host.